AndoniZozaya/gtgwebsite/docs/venue.md

 title: Venue
 ---

-The conference will be held in the **Room 2.02** of the Faculty of Mathematics and Physics at the University of Ljubljana.
+The conference will be held in **Classroom 2.02** of the Faculty of Mathematics and Physics at the University of Ljubljana.

 ## <span style="color: #E03127;">Address</span>

 Faculty of Mathematics and Physics

 Jadranska cesta 19

 1000 Ljubljana

 Slovenia

 ## <span style="color: #E03127;">Map</span>